The 10th IAS Conference on HIV Science (IAS 2019) welcomes the submission of abstracts in the following scientific tracks:

-- Studying the effect of introducing PrEP into HIV prevention programmes, including addressing issues of health infrastructure, coverage, human resources, demand creation, community engagement and end-user support
+- Implementation and scale up of PrEP in real-life settings.
+This includes studying the effect of introducing PrEP into HIV prevention programmes, including addressing issues of health infrastructure, coverage, financing, human resources, demand creation, community engagement and end-user support

-- Assessing the impact of political crises on HIV service delivery
+- Assessing the impact of political and economic crises on HIV service delivery

-- Financially analysing differentiated prevention and care services.
+- Financially analyzing differentiated prevention and care services.